432nd Wing: Units

+With the raising of the 25th Attack Group to wing status in 2025-26, the 20th Attack Squadron; 42nd; 50th, 89th, and 482nd Attack Squadrons appear to have been transferred to the new 25th Attack Wing.

 History

 World War II

 The 432nd Observation Group was activated on 22 February 1943.
 It served as the operational training unit (OTU) of the USAAF School of Applied Tactics at Keystone Army Air Field, Florida.
 The group trained and provided reconnaissance to assist fighter, bombardment, and ground units with their training.
 Aircraft included Bell P-39 Airacobra fighter and Aeronca L-3 Grasshopper light observation aircraft.
 The group was disbanded on 1 November 1943.

 Tactical Air Command

-Martin RB-57A-MA AF Serial No. 52-1457 of the 43rd Tactical Reconnaissance Squadron.
-This aircraft is currently on static display at the Museum of Aviation, Robins AFB, Georgia.
+B-57A Canberra of the 43rd Tactical Reconnaissance Squadron.
+(Note: Aircraft is Martin RB-57A-MA, serial 52-1457.
+This aircraft is currently on static display at the Museum of Aviation (Warner Robins).)

 On 23 March 1953, the 432nd Tactical Reconnaissance Group was activated at Shaw Air Force Base, South Carolina.
 The new group's mission was to assume the reconnaissance training mission previously carried out by the 363rd Tactical Reconnaissance Wing.

 The group initially conducted training with two squadrons (20th, 29th) flying the Republic RF-84F Thunderflash and two squadrons (41st, 43rd) flying the Martin RB-57A Canberra.
 In 1957, the group upgraded the 20th and 29th to the McDonnell RF-101C Voodoo, and the 41st and 43rd transitioned to the electronic warfare Douglas EB-66 Destroyer.

 When elevated to the 432nd Tactical Reconnaissance Wing on 8 February 1958, the wing operated the USAF Advanced Flying Training School, Tactical Reconnaissance.
 With the elevation to wing status, the 432nd TFW was realigned to a four squadron RF-101C wing (17th, 18th, 20th, 29th Tactical Reconnaissance Squadrons).
 From 8 February 1958 to 18 June 1959 the wing was supervised by the 837th Air Division.

 To reduce costs, the 432nd TRW was inactivated on 8 April 1959.
-The RF-101C equipped 17th and 18th TRSs were deployed to NATO, being reassigned to the 66th Tactical Reconnaissance Wing at Laon-Couvron Air Base, France and the 20th and 29th Tactical Reconnaissance Squadrons continued their training missions under the 363rd TRW.
+The RF-101C equipped 17th and 18th Tactical Reconnaissance Squadrons were deployed to NATO, being reassigned to the 66th Tactical Reconnaissance Wing at Laon-Couvron Air Base, France and the 20th and 29th TRSs continued their training missions under the 363rd TRW.